Eirenne/LHBack/README.md

 Installs Required dependencies

 Then rename .env.example file to .env
-It Holds all the secret keys we will ned in the app
+It Holds all the secret keys we will need in the app

 Then